 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Make your predictions based on that, and then here's the answers.
-Tell me how many got right.
+Tell me how many we got right.
 And that's pretty good, 97%.

-That's a function given to us by SK Learn Metrics.
+That's a function given to us by sklearn.metrics.
 Let's make a report.
 It's the classification report, and we'll pass it.

 Here's the actual answers.
 Here's our model's predictions.
 And also, just to make this easier for us to read, we'll give it the iris data's target names, and then we'll print that report.